Chicken Pot Pie

 1. Preheat the oven to 400°F.

-3. Add the flour and cook 1-2 minutes, stirring constantly with a wooden spoon.
+3. Add the flour and cook 1 to 2 minutes, stirring constantly with a wooden spoon.

-4. Add chicken stock and cook, stirring, until sauce has thickened and is the consistency of a puréed vegetable soup (about 7-10 minutes).
+4. Add chicken stock and cook, stirring, until sauce has thickened and is the consistency of a puréed vegetable soup (about 7 to 10 minutes).